This post may contain affiliate links. Please read my disclosure policy for more details.

 It’s also freezable: divide among airtight containers (leaving 1-inch space at the top), and freeze up to 2 months.

-LOOKING FOR MORE CANNELLINI BEAN RECIPES?
+MORE CANNELLINI BEAN RECIPES?

 - Italian white bean soup, loaded with big bold flavors